teobsn/launch-all/README.md

 - Bash shell
 - `gtk-launch` or `xdg-open` utilities
-- The applications launched must be .desktop files in standard directories
+- The applications launched must have .desktop files in standard directories

 ## Contributing